Event Entry Procedures

 - $5.00 per organization member without medals

-- An admission charge will be made for all organization contests.
+- An admission charge will be made for all festivals.
 However, participants, directors, administrators, bus drivers, and children under 6 years will be excluded from the charge.
 The proceeds will go directly to the host school.

-- Directors will be able to purchase additional medals on the day of the contest.
+- Directors will be able to purchase additional medals on the day of the events.